Key PagesHome |

 Docentur (Higher Doctorate and license to teach) Institute of Archaeology, Göteborg 1997.
 A lovely Swedish city, home of some dear friends.

 PhD Peterhouse Cambridge 1992.
 Better second time round - and the college gave all the support I so needed.

 MA Peterhouse Cambridge 1983

 PGCE (Post Graduate Certificate of Education) Durham University 1982 - when the River Wear froze over and I taught seven year olds in a Durham colliery village devastated by the decline of mining in the run up to the Miners' Strike of 1984.

 BA Peterhouse Cambridge 1980.
 Have I ever got over it?
 I skipped most lectures.
-The angry young man in me told one faculty member that he was useless and had nothing to say - this didn't help much.
+The angry young man in me told faculty member John Alexander that he was useless and had nothing to say - this didn't help much.

 Royal Grammar School, Newcastle-upon-Tyne 1970 - 1976 - I still remember the school song about the great and the good of England's north east.
 The most traditional of schooling you could imagine - academic gowns, rugby football (I was pretty good as scrum-half, but hated the team spirit), Combined Cadet Force (Naval Section), Latin and Greek.
 Sounds like Hogwarts - all the violence, but none of the magic.